Naval history of Korea

 The naval history of Korea dates back thousands of years since the prehistoric times when simple fishing ships were used.
 Military naval history dates back to the Three Kingdoms period and Unified Silla dynasties of Korea in the 7th century.
-Because of the constant coastal attacks by the Wa Japanese and other barbarian tribes, Korean shipbuilding excelled to counter these threats as a result.
-During the Unified Silla period, Jang Bogo, a merchant, rose as an admiral and created the first maritime trading within East Asian countries.
+Because of the constant coastal attacks by the Wa Japanese and barbarian tribes, Korean shipbuilding excelled to counter these threats as a result.
+During the Unified Silla period, Chang Pogo, a merchant, rose as an admiral and created the first maritime trading within East Asian countries.
 During the Goryeo dynasty, sturdy wooden ships were built and used to fight pirates.
 Korean shipbuilding again excelled during the Imjin war, when Admiral Yi defeated the advancing Japanese fleets.

-Today, South Korea is the world's largest shipbuilding nation and also the world's builder and exporter of ships.
-The South Korean Navy is concentrating its efforts to increasing its number, develop new ships, and become a blue-water navy by 2020.
+Today, South Korea is a major nation in the shipbuilding industry, in which its primary competitors are Japan and China.
+South Korea began prioritizing its shipbuilding industry in the 1970's, and its share of the global shipbuilding market surpassed Japan's, then the world's largest, in the year 2000.
+South Korea was itself mostly surpassed by China in 2010, though it has occasionally outproduced China since then.
+The South Korean Navy is acquiring and developing new ships in the hope of obtaining blue-water navy capabilities.